ops-snappy/ops/tests/rest/rest_test.md

 ### Description

 Verify if VLAN was updated unsuccessfully using If-Match header with a matching Etag.
  1. Execute a GET request over "/rest/v1/system/bridges/bridge_normal/vlans/test?selector=configuration".
  2. Read Etag header field provided by the server.
  3. Modify VLAN description field: `"description": "Etag match"`
  4. Execute PUT request over "/rest/v1/system/bridges/bridge_normal/vlans/test?selector=configuration" and include the If-Match Header using the Etag read at step 2.
  5. Verify if the HTTP response is `200 OK`.
  6. Verify if the HTTP response is empty.
- 7. Confirm that VLAN description field was updated.
+ 7. Confirm that the VLAN description field was updated.

 ### Test result criteria
 #### Test pass criteria